needle-tools/asset-explorer/README.md

 - npm run dev
 - this will generate files.
 However, settings aren't good for actually using the server; local three doesn't work for some reason.

+To run the app,
+- open dynamicFiles.ts
+- set the various "generate" flags to false
+- make sure the file slicing line is commented out
+- you may have to delete node_modules and package-lock.json since the local three version is "stuck"
+- npm i
+- npm run dev
+- now things should be back working.

 ## TODO Hacks

 - would be nice not having to hack three for nodejs support